satish-rajnale/Graphql-Queries/README.md

 > Note : Make sure every request to gql api is of type string.

 The graphql returns a response with a data object that has your requested data as a object named by defined query.

+Graphql provides a easy looking interface to create, test and analyze the api.